arangodb/docs/3.11/aql/execution-and-performance-optimizer.md

 - `splice-subqueries`:
   will appear when a subquery has been spliced into the surrounding query.
-  This will be performed on all subqueries and canot be switched off.
+  This will be performed on all subqueries and cannot be switched off.
   This optimization is applied after all other optimizations, and reduces overhead for executing subqueries by inlining the execution.
 This mainly benefits queries which execute subqueries very often that only return a